 Regardless of age and experience, a bat that feels good and is a good fit for the hitter helps master the High-Level swing.
 And critically, it increases confidence in games.

 Many first-time bat buyers make a common mistake by purchasing a bat that is too long or heavy.
 A too long or heavy bat will result in a slow swing, loss of balance during the swing, loss of good vision (a heavy bat may cause the hitter’s head to move), poor control of the swing’s trajectory, and difficulty holding up on bad pitches.

 Find the recommended length for the bat in the chart below.
 It is best to stay within the manufacturer’s recommendations for length.

 After you’ve selected the proper bat length to use by referring to the bat length chart above, there are some additional ways to determine whether or not it is the right length:

 - Choose what you feel comfortable swinging.
-A general rule to follow is never go up more than an inch at a time.
+A general rule to follow is never to go up more than an inch at a time.
 This makes it easier to adjust to your new bat without drastically changing your swing.

-- Put the bat to your side and as long as your palm reaches the handle, you have the right sized bat.
+- Put the bat to your side, and as long as your palm reaches the handle, you have the right sized bat.

 - Put the knob of the bat at the center of your chest with the bat facing outward.
 If you can reach your arm out and grab the barrel of the bat, it’s the right size.